 - But thankfully, Life Alert does have a shower HELP button.
 You can purchase several of these and place them throughout the bathroom.

-- Another option is a smart watch by Joyeer – it has multiple features and one of them is a fall detector that sends an SOS to a designated number if the wearer has fallen down.
+- Another option is any of the smart watches that have multiple features and one of them is a fall detector that sends an SOS to a designated number if the wearer has fallen down.

 General Bathroom Safety Tips For Seniors